 - pinch of salt

-- 1 tablespoon coconut oil for the skillet/griddle if needed
+- 1 teaspoon coconut oil for the skillet/griddle if needed

 You can purchase almond flour or make your own at home by processing raw almonds in a food processor/blender until a flour/meal consistency.